-- (1) This Policy shall be construed liberally to effectuate its purposes and policies and to supplement such existing laws as they may relate to the conduct of Board Members and employees. - (2) Within sixty (60) days of the effective date for the adoption of this Code each Board Member and employee of Capital Metro will receive a copy of the Code and sign a statement acknowledging that they have read, understand and will comply with Capital Metro's Code of Ethics.
-New Board Members and employees will receive a copy of the Code and are required to sign this statement when they begin office or at the time of initial employment. - (3) Board Members and employees shall participate in regular training related to ethical conduct, this Code of Ethics and related laws and policies.
+(1) This Policy shall be construed liberally to effectuate its purposes and policies and to supplement such existing laws as they may relate to the conduct of Board Members and employees.

+(2) Within sixty (60) days of the effective date for the adoption of this Code each Board Member and employee of Capital Metro will receive a copy of the Code and sign a statement acknowledging that they have read, understand and will comply with Capital Metro's Code of Ethics.
+New Board Members and employees will receive a copy of the Code and are required to sign this statement when they begin office or at the time of initial employment.

+(3) Board Members and employees shall participate in regular training related to ethical conduct, this Code of Ethics and related laws and policies.

 8. PREVIOUS CONTRACTS AND COMPLIANCE REPORTS

 (a) The offeror represents as part of its offer that it (mark one):

-■ has □ has not

-participated in a previous contract or subcontract subject either to the Equal Opportunity clause of this solicitat the clause originally contained in Section 301, Part 2 of Executive Order Number 11114; ion,
+participated in a previous contract or subcontract subject either to the Equal Opportunity clause of this solicitation, the clause originally contained in Section 301, Part 2 of Executive Order Number 11114;

 and it (mark one):

-■ has □ has not
+☐ has ⊠ has not

 filed all required compliance reports.

 9. AFFIRMATIVE ACTION COMPLIANCE

-(a) The offeror represents as part of its offer that it has a workforce of (indicate below the number of employ including temporary, full-time, or part-time employees): 'ees
+(a) The offeror represents as part of its offer that it has a workforce of (indicate below the number of employees including temporary, full-time, or part-time employees):

-4,524

 (b) The offeror:

-has developed an Affirmative Action Plan at each establish as required by the rules and regulations the Secretary of Labor (41 C.F.R. parts 60-1 and 60-2) and has on file.
-The offeror will submit the Affirmative Ac Plan to the Authority within ten (10) days of the date of the Notice of Award (NOA).
+▶ has developed an Affirmative Action Plan at each establish as required by the rules and regulations of the Secretary of Labor (41 C.F.R. parts 60-1 and 60-2) and has on file.
+The offeror will submit the Affirmative Action Plan to the Authority within ten (10) days of the date of the Notice of Award (NOA).

-has not developed an Affirmative Action Plan at each establish as required by the rules and regulation of the Secretary of Labor (41 C.F.R. parts 60-1 and 60-2) and does not have on file.
-The offeror will submit Affirmative Action Plan to the Authority within one hundred and twenty (120) days of the date of the Notice to Proc (NTP). the
+has not developed an Affirmative Action Plan at each establish as required by the rules and regulations of the Secretary of Labor (41 C.F.R. parts 60-1 and 60-2) and does not have on file.
+The offeror will submit the Affirmative Action Plan to the Authority within one hundred and twenty (120) days of the date of the Notice to Proceed (NTP).

 (c) The offeror:

-■ has □ has not

-previously had contracts subject to the written affirmative action programs requirement of the rules and regulati ons

-of the Secretary of Labor.
+previously had contracts subject to the written affirmative action programs requirement of the rules and regulations of the Secretary of Labor.